I Don't Like It

-"I Don't Like It" is a song by Australian artist Pauline Pantsdown released on 1 August 1998.
-The song features unauthorised vocals from Pauline Hanson, a former independent MP and later founder of One Nation, sampled from interviews and media clips.
+"I Don't Like It" is a song by Australian satirist Pauline Pantsdown released on 1 August 1998.
+It features unauthorised vocals from Pauline Hanson, a former independent MP and later founder of One Nation, sampled from interviews and media clips.
 It peaked at number 10 on the Australian ARIA Charts and was ranked number 58 in the 1998 Triple J Hottest 100 countdown.

 Background

 In 1997, Simon Hunt (a lecturer in sound and film at the College of Fine Arts in Sydney) as Pauline Pantsdown had released a song called "Backdoor Man", which had received a cult following and been played on Triple J, the youth network of the Australian Broadcasting Corporation (ABC).

-Hanson won an injunction to stop the ABC playing it, and in response to that, Hunt recorded another single titled "I Don't Like It".
+Hanson won an injunction to stop the ABC playing the song, and in response, Hunt recorded another single titled "I Don't Like It".
 The title lyric, to Hunt, "epitomised the whinging, that she would complain about things, and never have solutions".
 Hunt designed the song so that it would have politics for the adults, and that it would be catchy for kids to sing along.

-On 3 October 1998, Hunt, dressed as Pauline Pantsdown, campaigned on the streets of Sydney in an attempt to entice voters away from Pauline Hanson and the One Nation Party in the 1998 Australian federal election.
+On 3 October 1998, Hunt, dressed as Pauline Pantsdown, campaigned on the streets of Sydney in an attempt to entice voters away from Pauline Hanson and the One Nation Party during the 1998 Australian federal election.

 On 7 March 2013 Hanson announced that she would stand in the 2013 federal election and Pantsdown reappeared with "I Don't Like It".

 Contents

 Lyrics

-The song's lyrics, like the ones of its predecessor, were ridiculous and absurd; "my shopping trolley: murdered."
-Furthermore, the song ridicules her extremist conservative politics; "Why can't my blood be coloured white?
-I should talk to some medical doctors; coloured blood is just not right".
+The song’s lyrics, like those of its predecessor, use surreal and satirical imagery, including the line "my shopping trolley: murdered."
+Some lyrics appear to satirise Hanson’s conservative and nationalist politics, including "Why can’t my blood be coloured white?
+I should talk to some medical doctors; coloured blood is just not right."